cgdilley/SprelfJSON/README.md

 - `__allow_extra_fields__: bool`: When parsing, whether to raise an error if there are extra fields that don't belong to the model.
 If `True`, then they are simply ignored.
 Defaults as `False`
 - `__exclusions__: list[str]`: A list of fields that are defined, but should be ignored for the purposes of parsing/dumping.
 - `__eval_context__: dict[str, ...]`: A map of modules and classes to include when evaluating the annotations (which are read as strings) into actual types.

+There are additional class-level options in `ModelElem`:
+ - `__base64_altchars__: tuple[bytes, ...]`: A list of 2-character byte strings that define the allowable base64 alternate characters when parsing a string to `bytes`.
+The parser will try each one in order until one succeeds.
+The dumper will always use the first byte string here.
+By default, is defined as `(b"-_", b"+/")`, preferring URL-safe altchars.